CVNR/nic_intro/README.md

 [Dcm2BIDS User Guide](docs/dcm2bids_guide.md) - A description of the neuroimaging standard Brain Image Data Structure (BIDS) format along with instructions on how to convert a dataset to BIDS.

-[Structural Pre-processing Guide](https://github.com/CVNR/nic_structural/blob/4c4b8e3226a59933a3c1a0181c306317da0899a6/docs/nic_structural_pre-processing_guide.md) - A walkthrough on how to run the NIC structural MRI data pre-processing pipeline, the basics of what each script is doing, as well as resources for more in-depth understanding of what is being done to the data and why

-[Functional Pre-processing Guide](https://github.com/CVNR/nic_functional/blob/b4a0d155c95c2d8e5b03a12f0cb61c2a12311563/docs/pre-processing_guide_functional.md) - A walkthrough on how to run the NIC functional MRI data pre-processing pipeline, some suggestions on reviewing the output, as well as descriptions of what each processing step is doing

 [Data Recovery Procedure](docs/Data_Recovery_Guide.md) - Instructions on how to recover lost neuroimaging project data

 [Tips for Data Acquisition](docs/NIC_Tips_for_MRI_Acquisition.md) - Tips to reduce the loss of data and provide a smoother data collecting experience